one-ie/ONE/src/content/blog/post.md

 ![AI in Marketing](https://source.unsplash.com/featured/?artificialintelligence,marketing)

 In an era where the digital landscape evolves at breakneck speed, **marketing agencies** are turning to **Artificial Intelligence (AI)** to stay ahead of the curve.
-AI is not just a buzzword; it's a transformative force reshaping the way marketers connect with their audience.
+AI is not just a buzzword; it's a transformative force reshaping the way marketers connect with their audience. test

 ## The AI Revolution in Marketing